 Feels completely different now, doesn’t it?
 The pitch and roll controls might now feel completely alien to you now that the tail of the craft isn’t directly facing towards you!

-(Don’t forget to practice after you yaw in the other direction, at the same angle)
+(Don’t forget to practice how to fly a quadcopter after you yaw in the other direction, at the same angle)

 Once you get used to that angle, increase the angle to about 45 degrees.
 Practice at that angle.
 Keep increasing the angle (practice moving around with each increase) till it hits 90 degrees and practice flying around when it is at that angle.
 Again, don’t forget to work both directions of yaw.
-You don’t want to be a lopsided pilot.
+You don’t want to be a lopsided pilot while learning how to fly a quadcopter.

 Part 2: High altitude

 Drained a TON of batteries with the previous part of this mission?
 Now it is time to move up in altitude.
 Fly at around just above the height of your head and repeat the same process with the previous part.
-Make sure you absolutely master this mission!
+Make sure you absolutely master this mission of the how to fly a quadcopter series!

 Mission 4: The Square Quest – Learn how to fly quadcopter in a square perimeter